comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 author: baris_aydek
 ---

-This 4 week course on [coursera](https://www.coursera.org/learn/learning-how-to-learn), is the solution I found on the Internet about my problem of learning.
-As a software engineer, I know that our ability to learn new technologies and skills are vital in our careers.
+{% include toc.html %}

-Every day a new technology, a new *buzzword* arises, and we are unable to catch the stream day by day.
-This leads to frustration, but at the end leads to refusing to learn or conceiving new ideas altogether.
+Learning new skills and keeping your existing skill set up-to-date is a challenge we all face in our professional lives.
+Every day a new technology or a new *buzzword* arises and it is challenging to catch the stream day by day.
+This can lead to frustration or at worst to paralysis, a refusal to learn or to conceive new ideas altogether; [Javascript Fatigue](http://www.allenpike.com/2015/javascript-framework-fatigue/) is a good example:

+> "... the latest and greatest JavaScript framework comes around every sixteen minutes."

 ![](http://www.allenpike.com/images/2015/cube-drone-angular.jpg)

-For an example, take a look at this blog post about [Javascript Fatigue](http://www.allenpike.com/2015/javascript-framework-fatigue/)
+As a software engineer, my ability to learn new technologies and skills is vital for my day to day to work and career in general.
+Helpfully, I found this four week course on [Coursera](https://www.coursera.org/learn/learning-how-to-learn) to help me become a better, more effective learner.

 My first solution to this problem was **learning the theory behind**, not the technology itself.
 This approach directed me to the basics of software development: paradigms and models (which I wrote about them on my Turkish blog)